dart-lang/pana/test/goldens/end2end/steward-0.3.1.json_report.md

 * `package:steward/config/config_reader.dart` that imports:
 * `dart:io`
 </details>
-Package is not compatible with runtime wasm, and will not be rewarded full points in a future version of the scoring model.
+This package is not compatible with runtime `wasm`, and will not be rewarded full points in a future version of the scoring model.
 See https://dart.dev/web/wasm for details.

 ## 40/50 Pass static analysis